Samizo-AITL/zenn-articles/articles/en/05_inkjet/04_gf180-inkjet-driver.md

 title: GF180 Inkjet Driver Design Exploration (Continuation) — The Limit of 400 dpi and the Practical Reality of 300 dpi
 ---

-# 🧪 【Inkjet:04】GF180 Inkjet Driver Design Exploration (Continuation)
+# 【Inkjet】🧪 04.
+GF180 Inkjet Driver Design Exploration (Continuation)
 ## The Limit of 400 dpi and the Practical Reality of 300 dpi

 This article is a **continuation** of the following work: